egel-lang/egel-lang.github.io/index.md

 + Small 'mathy' domain specific languages
 + Experiments with untyped rewriting

-Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell; it is an esoteric language exploring dynamic functional programming by relaxing a maximal number of constraints while showcasing a novel means of calculation.
-Egel is also a useful language for software engineering in the small.
+Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell; it combines a large number of ideas but mostly is an esoteric language exploring dynamic functional programming through relaxing a maximal number of constraints while showcasing a novel means of calculation.
+Egel is also a useful language for software engineering in the small and easily combines with C/C++.

 Egel's long term goal is mobile code, transparently shoot any combinator anywhere.